-Ghrelin and leptin are two hormones which are of great interest in appetite regulation.
-Leptin is commonly considered to be anorexigenic (i.e. appetite suppressant) while ghrelin is orexigenic (i.e. appetite stimulant).
+Ghrelin and leptin are two hormones that are of great interest in appetite regulation.
+Leptin is commonly considered anorexigenic (i.e., appetite suppressant), while ghrelin is orexigenic (i.e., appetite stimulant).

 Leptin the satiety hormone.
 Ghrelin the hunger hormone.
-When ghrelin levels are high feel hungry.
-After eat, ghrelin levels fall and we feel satisfied.
+When ghrelin levels are high, we feel hungry, after eating, ghrelin levels fall, and we feel satisfied.
 Image Credit: Designua / Shutterstock

 Leptin and Ghrelin on Body Weight

-Leptin inhibits ghrelin in two ways; it reduces ghrelin secretion by gastric cells, and suppresses the expression of ghrelin receptors in the NPY system, therefore preventing the stimulation of feeding behaviors by the latter.
-This effect is postulated to constitute the major feedback loop between the organs of eating and the hypothalamus which maintains body weight.
+Leptin inhibits ghrelin in two ways; it reduces ghrelin secretion by gastric cells and suppresses ghrelin receptors' expression in the NPY system, therefore preventing the stimulation of feeding behaviors by the latter.
+This effect is postulated to constitute the major feedback loop between the organs of eating and the hypothalamus, which maintains body weight.

 Ghrelin, on the other hand, stimulates feeding and results in obesity.
 It is produced in the stomach and also in the hypothalamic subparaventricular zone, which has an appetite-stimulant action.
-Ghrelin levels rises before a meal, and goes down after meals.
+Ghrelin levels rise before a meal and go down after meals.

 Moreover, ghrelin levels fluctuate in accordance with changes in energy reserves in the body.
 Thus ghrelin is episodic in secretion, but the amplitude depends upon the feeding status.
 This hormone is also involved in the short-term regulation of human appetite.